thepranab/materials-for-max-qe2021-online-school/Day-3/REMOTE-HOW-TO.md

 to HPC cluster.
 These are:

-* `remote_mpirun` -- this is like `mpirun`, but it automatically submits the calculation to a queuing system on the "nsc" HPC system.
+* `remote_mpirun` -- this is like `mpirun`, but it automatically submits the calculation to a queuing system on the "hpc" HPC system.

   For example, a `pw.x` calculation can be submitted as: